-Anna Marie Shogren is a dance artist in the Twin Cities that uses dance and the language of contact in healthcare to enhance connection and quality of life.
+Anna Marie Shogren is a dance artist in the Twin Cities whose uses dance and the language of contact in healthcare practices to enhance quality of life.
 Kristine Talley is an associate professor in the School of Nursing and director of the Center for Aging Science & Care Innovation.
 Together they examine how dancers and caregivers can collaborate on developing creative, innovative treatment and care practices to improve geriatric care outcomes and communities.
-In November, the pair opened the yearlong residency with a conversation…
+In November, the pair opened the yearlong residency with a conversation about…

 Join us for a series of cross-disciplinary workshops introducing students and professionals of nursing and dance.
 Together we will focus on ways we approach physical and social interactions, using techniques from each discipline to discover how dancers and nurses can learn from each other.

 Workshops will be facilitated by Anna Marie Shogren, a dance artist with a long-term interest and experience in caregiving.
 These events will begin Anna’s year-long collaborative residency at the Weisman Art Museum and the School of Nursing’s Center for Aging Science and Care Innovation, where Anna and her collaborator Kristine Talley, PhD, RN will explore the use of dance as a means of enhancing the culture of empathy and sustainability in senior assisted living communities.

 Come wearing comfortable clothes, ready to move.
 All experience levels welcome.

 RSVP and questions to firstname.lastname@example.org.